Συλλέκτης ροής

 To prevent overexposure when shooting at F2.8, the GR IV Monochrome lets you switch from its in-lens shutter to an e-shutter.
 The electronic shutter can deliver exposures down as low as 1/16,000 sec, letting you use the maximum aperture, even in good light, despite the camera not having an built-in ND filter.
 As with the regular GR IV, the mechanical shutter has an upper limit of 1/2500 sec at F2.8: you need to stop down to F5.6 to achieve the 1/4000 sec maximum.

 Interestingly, Ricoh says the GR IV Monochrome's autofocus is the same as that on the GR IV, which means it has on-sensor phase detection.
-This would mean that, unlike the Leica Q3 Monochrom, it has to do some degree of interpolation during processing, to hide any impact of those phase-detection pixels.
-We've not seen any negative impact from this in our preliminary shooting, even when trying to induce flare to highlight any issues.
+This would imply that, unlike the Leica Q3 Monochrom, it has to do some degree of interpolation during processing, to hide any disparity from the output of those phase-detection pixels.
+We've not seen any negative impact from this in our tests, even when trying to induce flare to highlight any issues.

-The company also says that the sensor is not the same one used in the K-3 III, though it wasn't specific about how the two differ.
+The company also says that the sensor is not the same one used in the K-3 III Monochrome, though it wasn't specific about how the two differ.

 Red Filter